apache/geode/Troubleshooting-CPU.md

 The chart below shows **VMStats processCpuTime** values.
 ![VMStats](images/troubleshooting_cpu_image002.gif)
 ###gfsh
-The *gfsh show metrics* command can be used to show the cpuUsage of a member.
+The *gfsh show metrics* command can be used to show the active CPU (*cpuUsage*) of a member.
 An example is:

 	show metrics --member=server1 --categories=member